isomerpages/moe-sacss/_departments/Academic Dept & Committees/Physical Education.md

 permalink: /departments/Academic-Dep-and-Committees/physical-education/
 description: ""
 third_nav_title: Academic Dept & Committees
+variant: markdown
 ---
 |   |   |   |
 |---|---|---|
 |![](/images/Departments/Academic%20Dep%20&%20Comittee/Physical%20Education/835B2264-scaled.jpg)   | ![](/images/Departments/Academic%20Dep%20&%20Comittee/Physical%20Education/835B8302-scaled.jpg)  |![](/images/Departments/Academic%20Dep%20&%20Comittee/Physical%20Education/835B8304-scaled.jpg)   |

+**The SACSS Physical Education (PE) Department**

-The SACSS Physical Education (PE) Department strives to develop our student’s physical and mental health, emotional and psychosocial domains through the use of a systematic modular PE programme, framed by the Games Concept Approach (GCA) and Sports Education Model.
-Here, the students not only learn the skills and concepts of playing various games, but they also learn about Physical Health and Fitness (PHF) and Outdoor Education (OE).
-The SACSS PE programme aims to inculcate in our students a greater appreciation of healthy living, and in doing so, develop a more positive attitude towards physical activities.
+The SACSS Physical Education (PE) Department aims to develop our students' physical, mental, emotional, and psychosocial well-being through a systematic modular PE program framed by the Games Concept Approach (GCA) and the Sports Education Model.
+Students learn the skills and concepts of various games and gain knowledge and skills in Physical Health and Fitness (PHF) and Outdoor Education (OE).
+The SACSS PE program aims to instill a greater appreciation for healthy living and the outdoors, fostering a positive attitude toward physical activities.

-Students are taught an array of games based on the different games categories; invasion, net/wall, striking/fielding, and target.
-At PE, students will learn to foster collaboration and team spirit through sports like handball, softball, and volleyball.
-At the end of each module, students will receive a grade for PE based on the assessment of skills learnt and games played.
-Apart from being assessed on the skills and concepts, students will also be required to participate in an online quiz.
+Students are taught a variety of games categorised into invasion, net/wall, striking/fielding, target, and skills-based games.
+Through sports like handball, softball, and volleyball, students learn collaboration and team spirit.
+At the end of each module, students receive a grade based on their skills and gameplay.
+Additionally, students participate in an online quiz to assess their understanding of the skills and concepts learned.

-At SACSS, we believe that all students should be equipped with life skills like swimming and cycling that will enable to enjoy other forms of physical activities.
-In Secondary 1, all students (only those with Gold standard or higher are exempted) attend a 5-week compulsory Swimsafer Programme.
-Then in Secondary 2, all students undergo a full day cycling workshop, where students learn how to cycle or go on a mini expedition if their cycling skills are more competent.
-This also helps to prepare them for the Outward-Bound Singapore Camp in Secondary 3.
+The department also organizes two school-wide events: Jogathon and Sports Day.
+Jogathon, our annual cross-country event, provides an opportunity for students to come together as a class and compete in long-distance running.
+Parents are invited to participate in the staff/parents race, allowing them to engage with the school and bond with their daughters.
+Our annual Sports Day usually held at stadiums features students competing in shorter distance races and team events, ultimately vying to become champion classes.

+These activities aim to promote healthy living, teamwork, and school spirit among our students, ensuring a well-rounded physical education experience.